textpattern/textpattern.github.io/faqs/how-do-i-create-navigation-links.md

 h1.
 How do I create navigation links? [todo]

-*Sections* are usually the topmost navigation elements of your web site (more on site structure "here":http://textpattern.com/faq/78/ive-installed-textpattern-now-what).
+*Sections* are usually the topmost navigation elements of your website (more on site structure "here":http://textpattern.com/faq/78/ive-installed-textpattern-now-what).
 If you want a simple, automatic list of links to sections, use the "section_list":http://textpattern.net/wiki/index.php?title=section_list tag:

 bq. @<txp:section_list wraptag="ul" break="li" />@